jmarx/gutenberg-youtube-embed/README.md

-# gutenberg-youtube-embed
+# Gutenberg Embed

-A new gutenberg sidebar plugin allowing users to search the google API and add videos to their blog inside the new gutenberg editor experience.
+More information to come.

+Clone this repository to the wp-content/plugins folder of your WordPress installation and run the following commands to make it work:

+`npm install && npm run build`